paulomarchi/terraform-nomad-consul-traefik/README.md

 <img src="pics/wip2.jpeg" width="90">

-# Terraform - Nomad - Consul - Traefik - Example
+# Packer - Terraform - Nomad - Consul - Traefik

-The project launches a Nomad + Consul + Traefik using Packer and Terraform
+The project was created to learn more about Nomad, Consul and Trafik using Packer and Terraform tools.
+All the infrastructure are performing in Amazon Web Services.

-To run, configure your AWS provider as described in https://www.terraform.io/docs/providers/aws/index.html
+Feel free to contribute.

 ## Requeriments
    * **AWS Account:** https://console.aws.amazon.com